gitnjole/lara-jobs/README.md

 - **Job Posting:** Users can create and post job listings.
 - **Job Browsing:** Visitors can browse through existing job listings and can directly send an email or view the posting company's website.
 - **User Authentication:** Secure user authentication system for creating and managing accounts.
-- **Manage Panel:** Features a bare bones admin panel for editing or deleting job listings, securely.
+- **Manage Panel:** Features a bare bones admin panel for editing or deleting job listings, along with company name and logo securely.

 ### Viewing all listings
 ![Alt text](public/images/layout.png)